 What do you think?

 What do you think?
-What have you asked or been asked in digital project management interviews?
-What were good project manager interview questions, and what questions do you think are a waste of time?
+What have you been asked in project manager interviews?
 I’d love to hear if you’ve got any thoughts on great questions for digital project manager interviews.
 Join the conversation below and let us know what you’re thinking!